ggfevans/daggerheart-campaign-vault/03-WORLD/locations/the-ruins.md

 - supernatural
 created: 2025-08-01
 last-visited: 2025-08-01
-heading: 'The Ruins - Ancient Temple of the Sacred Branch'
+heading: "The Ruins - Ancient Temple of the Sacred Branch"
 ---

 # The Ruins